Review · Other Supplements

 What's actually in Trimology?

 The label lists a proprietary blend of berberine HCl, chromium picolinate, cinnamon bark extract, alpha-lipoic acid, and bitter melon.
-Exact amounts aren't disclosed, so you can't confirm each ingredient matches the dose used in studies.
+Exact amounts aren't disclosed, which is a red flag when you're paying $179.